School Dress Code

 - Ensures students are safely dressed for specific school activities;

 - Fosters an understanding amongst students that being suitably groomed is an expectation of any future workplace.

 The School Board strongly supports the school in insisting that all children wear the approved school uniform whilst at school, on excursions, during interschool sporting activities or at any other time whilst representing the school.
-All clothing items are available from the Uniform Shop which is managed and operated by the P&C Association.
-Uniform Shop is open on Tuesday afternoons from 2:45pm to 3:30pm.

 Children are required to wear suitable footwear for health and safety reasons.
 Appropriate footwear includes sandals, joggers, shoes and socks.
 Inappropriate footwear includes high heels or platform shoes, thongs or slip-ons.
 Sandals are not considered appropriate during winter and autumn.